jez/jez.github.io/src/index.md

 I've been lucky enough to work at a number of great companines:

-- [Stripe] - [Ruby Type Checker]
+- [Stripe] - [Sorbet]

   > Aug 2018 - ···

-  I'm currently working on a static type checker for Ruby, including developing features and rolling it out to Stripe's codebase.
+  I'm currently working on a static type checker for Ruby called Sorbet, developing new language features and rolling it out to Stripe's codebase.
   Stripe has millons of lines of Ruby and hundreds of developers, so we see adding types to Ruby as a key way to improve developer productivity.

 - [Stripe] - [Stripe Elements]